-Establishment of National Intelligence Director - Joint Procedures.
-Prepared by Andrew Feickert, Specialist in National Defense, CRS Foreign Affairs, Defense, and Trade Division, 7-7673
+Establishment of National Intelligence Director-Joint Procedures

+Prepared by (name redacted), Specialist in National Defense, CRS Foreign Affairs, Defense, and Trade Division, 7-....

 H.R.
-10, Section 1013.
+10, Section 1013

 Joint procedures for operational coordination between Department of Defense and Central Intelligence Agency.

-House Provisions.
 Section 1013: This provision requires the National Intelligence Director, the Secretary of Defense, and the Director of the Central Intelligence Agency to develop joint procedures to improve the coordination and deconfliction in the planning, execution, and sustainment of operations involving both DOD and the CIA.
 Requires information exchange at the initiation of planning such operations between the Secretary of Defense and Director, CIA so that senior operational officials have knowledge of the existence of all ongoing operations.
 Requires, when appropriate, mutual agreement on tactical and strategic objectives when the DOD and the CIA are conducting operations in the same geographical region.
 No later than 180 days after the enactment of the act, the National Intelligence Director will submit to congressional defense and intelligence committees, a report describing the procedures established and the status of their implementation.

-Senate Provisions.
 No comparable provisions.

-Comments.
 S. 2845 has no comparable provisions.
 H.R.
 10 Section 1013 is related to 9/11 Commission Recommendation, 32 which calls for shifting the responsibility for directing and executing paramilitary operations from the CIA to DOD.
 H.R.
 10, Section 1013 does not assign lead responsibility for paramilitary operations to DOD or the CIA.

-The National Counterterrorism Center - Establishment
+The National Counterterrorism Center-Establishment

-Prepared by Todd Masse, Specialist in Domestic Intelligence and Counterterrorism, CRS Domestic Social Policy Division, 7-2393
+Prepared by (name redacted), Specialist in Domestic Intelligence and Counterterrorism, CRS Domestic Social Policy Division, 7-....

-Overview.
 H.R.
-10 (Title I, subtitle B, section 1021), the "9/11 Recommendations Implementation Act" and S.2845 (Title I, Subtitle D, section 143), the "National Intelligence Reform Act of 2004," would establish a National Counterterrorism Center (NCTC).
-These legislative proposals, the 9/11 Commission's recommendation with respect to an NCTC, and Executive Order 13354-National Counterterrorism Center, signed August 27, 2004, are compared in CRS Report RL32558, updated October 6, 2004.
-The bills compared in CRS Report RL32558 are, however, as introduced.
-This product updates RL32558 to include the accepted amendments to H.R.
+10 (Title I, subtitle B, section 1021), the "9/11 Recommendations Implementation Act" and S. 2845 (Title I, Subtitle D, section 143), the "National Intelligence Reform Act of 2004," would establish a National Counterterrorism Center (NCTC).
+These legislative proposals, the 9/11 Commission's recommendation with respect to an NCTC, and Executive Order 13354-National Counterterrorism Center, signed August 27, 2004, are compared in CRS Report RL32558, The 9/11 Commission and a National Counterterrorism Center: Issues and Options for Congress, by (name redacted), updated October 6, 2004.
+The bills compared in CRS Report RL32558e 9/11 Commission and a National Counterterrorism Center: Issues and Options for Congress, by (name redacted), are, however, as introduced.
+This product updates CRS Report RL32558e 9/11 Commission and a National Counterterrorism Center: Issues and Options for Congress, by (name redacted), to include the accepted amendments to H.R.
 10 and S. 2845 with respect to the National Counterterrorism Center.

-Establishment of a Center.
+Establishment of a Center

 Both H.R.
 10 and S. 2845 establish an NCTC.
 Section 1021 of the House bill places an NCTC within the Office of the National Intelligence Director (NID).
 Section 143 of the Senate bill places an NCTC within the National Intelligence Authority.
 The primary difference between these two is the location of the function.

-Structure - Directorates.
+Structure-Directorates

 Intelligence: From a structural standpoint, H.R.
-10, section 1021, establishes two directorates - one each for Intelligence and Strategic Planning.
-S. 2845, Section 143, also establishes two directorates - one each for Intelligence and Planning.
+10, section 1021, establishes two directorates one each for Intelligence and Strategic Planning.
+S. 2845, Section 143, also establishes two directorates -one each for Intelligence and Planning.
 Both bills call for the Directorate of Intelligence to have primary responsibility for analysis of terrorism and terrorist organizations from all sources of intelligence.
 Both bills transfer authority over the existing Terrorist Threat Integration Center (TTIC) to the Directorate of Intelligence to accomplish this analytical mission.